Updated on February 7, 2017

-On February 14, people around the world exchange cards, flowers, and gifts – all in the name of St. Valentine.
-Want to know more about the “patron saint of love” and the holiday that bears his name?
-Here are seven fun facts about the sweetest day of the year.
+This month, people will exchange cards, flowers, and gifts – all in the name of St. Valentine.
+Would you like to know more about this “patron saint of love” and the day that bears his name?
+Keep reading for some fun facts about the sweetest day of the year.

 The History of Valentine’s Day

 Valentine’s Day is a popular social holiday that celebrates love.
-But what’s the story behind the holiday?
+But what’s the story behind this day?
 How did it begin?

-Some sources claim King Henry VIII declared the first Valentine’s Day in 1537 England.
+Some sources claim that King Henry VIII declared the first Valentine’s Day in 1537.
 Others cite an earlier time, when a Roman named Valentinus showed heroic love for God and the Church.
 Still others point to the holiday’s pagan roots.

-History (an American TV channel) says Valentine’s Day began as a religious holiday.
-It bears the name of a Christian martyr but has Roman pagan origins.
+According to History (an American television network), Valentine’s Day began as a religious holiday.
+It bears the name of a Christian martyr but has a Roman pagan origin.

 7 Valentine’s Day Fun Facts

-Today, Valentine’s Day is more of a secular holiday than a religious one.
-It centers on love, affection, and friendship.
-In the United States, it’s the most commercial holiday after Christmas and Halloween.
+Today, Valentine’s Day is more of a secular holiday than a religious festivity.
+The theme centers on love, affection, and friendship.
+In the United States, Valentine’s Day is the most commercialized holiday after Christmas and Halloween.

-In whatever way you choose to celebrate – chocolate truffles, anyone? – here are seven Valentine’s Day fun facts for you to ponder.
+However you choose to celebrate (chocolate truffles, anyone?), here are seven Valentine’s Day fun facts for you to enjoy and share.

 1. The Valentine Legend

-The Roman Catholic Church recognizes at least three saints named Valentine.
-The one we remember on Valentine’s Day became a martyr on February 14, AD 278.
+The Catholic Church recognizes three saints named Valentine.
+The man we remember on Valentine’s Day was martyred February 14, AD 278.

 2. Historical Pagan Roots

-It is also likely Valentine’s Day was an attempt by the Church to “Christianize” Roman pagans.
+It is also likely that Valentine’s Day was an attempt by the Catholic Church to “Christianize” Roman pagans.
 The Church used the occasion to peg the raucous party to the Valentine legend.

 3. Your Heart on Your Sleeve

 In the Middle Ages, unmarried men and women drew names to discover their Valentine.
-For one week, they wore these names pinned to their sleeves so all would know their true love.
+For one week, they wore those names pinned to their sleeves so everyone would know their “true love.”

-Smithsonian says the phrase “wear your heart on your sleeve” may originate with this tradition.
-Other sources credit the expression to Shakespeare.
+According to Smithsonian, the “wear your heart on your sleeve” phrase may have originated with this tradition.
+Other sources credit the expression to William Shakespeare.